Blue Green City Lab Evaluates Sustainable Solutions

 Västermalmsverket Falun – Heat and power from biomass

 As the first company in the world, Falun Energy & Water now delivers heating, cooling and electricity with Environmental Certification.
 The label sets very high standards for the goods accepted and is often called “the world’s toughest environmental label”.

-Within Umeå municipality there are a total of 19 wastewater treatment plants.
-The largest, Umeå Wastewater Treatment Plant, takes care of wastewater from households and various businesses in Umeå and surrounding villages.
-Every year, it receives about 13 million cubic meters of waste water, containing about 3000 tons of organic material and about 80 tonnes of phosphorus.
-The process of cleaning water demands a lot of energy, but the plant also produce biogas which gives 23 000 kWh per day.
+Umeå Municipality has a total of 19 wastewater treatment plants.
+The largest handles waste water from households and various companies in the area.
+Every year, it receives about 13 million cubic metres of waste water, containing 3,000 tonnes of organic material and 80 tonnes of phosphorus.
+And every day it produces 23,000 kWh of biogas.

 Industrial Symbiosis at Händelö Eco Industrial Park